joshio1/joshio1.github.io/_posts/2025-12-19-kamal-quick-commands.md

 categories: ['hetzner', 'HTTPS', 'Kamal', 'kamal', 'LetsEncrypt', 'Rails', 'Rails', 'Ruby', 'ruby on rails', 'RubyOnRails', 'SSL']
 ---

-These are some commands I use often when working with Kamal.
+Here are some commonly used Kamal commands that I find helpful during development and deployment.

-## Commands
+## Application Commands

 - `kamal app logs -f -r web`
-  - Tails web logs
+  - Tail web application logs in real-time
 - `kamal app exec -p 'bin/rails runner "puts Rails.application.config.time_zone"'`
-  - Run a command on the raisl server
+  - Execute a command on the Rails server
 - `kamal app exec -i bash`
   - Start an interactive bash session on the app server
 - `kamal app exec -i 'bin/rails console'`
-  - Start a rails console on the app server
+  - Start a Rails console on the app server

-## Gotchas
+## Important Notes

-- If you are running Kamal from your local, the changes need to be committed to be pushed to the server.
-- For pushing on AWS, we will need to install docker manually
+- Changes must be committed to git before deploying, as Kamal only picks up committed files
+- Docker must be installed manually on AWS EC2 instances
-- Dockerfile needs to be present and be updated
+- Ensure your Dockerfile is present and up to date

-### AWS EC2 quick commands:
+## AWS EC2 Connectivity Commands

 - `nc -vz <ip_address> 22`
+  - Check SSH connectivity to the server
 - `ssh -vvv ubuntu@<public_ip>`
+  - Connect to the EC2 instance with verbose output for debugging